 - Vapor and moisture barriers

 Steel Reinforcement for Masonry StructureSteel reinforcement used in masonry structure involves reinforcement bars, joint reinforcement, and deformed reinforcing wire.
-Steel bars are utilized to improve both tension and compression strength of masonry structure.
-Masonry bond beams, lintels, and walls are examples in which steel reinforcement are applied to improve tensile strength of the member whereas reinforcement bars are used in masonry column to increase its compression strength.
-Hot rolled deformed bars, which possess ribs on its surface to enhance bond strength, are employed in masonry structure.
+Steel bars are utilized to improve both the tension and compression strength of the masonry structure.
+Masonry bond beams, lintels, and walls are examples in which steel reinforcement are applied to improve the tensile strength of the member whereas reinforcement bars are used in masonry column to increase its compression strength.
+Hot-rolled deformed bars, which possess ribs on its surface to enhance bond strength, are employed in a masonry structure.
 As per ACI 530.1-11, the maximum reinforcement steel bar size is No.11.
 The restriction on the size of reinforcing bars depends on the accepted construction practice and performance of the masonry structure.
-It is claimed that, using and distributing small size steel bars in masonry provides better performance compared with small number of large size reinforcement placed in the masonry structure.
+It is claimed that using and distributing small-size steel bars in masonry provides better performance compared with a small number of large-size reinforcements placed in the masonry structure.
 Figure-3 demonstrates installed deformed steel reinforcement bars in the masonry wall.

-Fig.3: Utilization of Deformed Steel Bars in Masonry WallThe steel reinforcement bars are usually categorized based on minimum yield stress of the steel which employed to manufacture the steel bars.
-Both epoxy coated and zinc coated steel bars are permitted to use in masonry structures and they may be utilized when corrosion protected reinforcement are specified as per the design.
-Both epoxy and zinc coat protect steel bars in severe condition and consequently increase the life span of the structure.
-If steel bars are covered with epoxy coat, then it is required to increase its development length and it should be 1.5 times the development length of uncovered bars.
-In contrary, bars covered with zinc coat do not need to increase the development length because zinc provides the same property as uncoated bars.
-It should be said that, delivering and installation of coated bars need considerable attention to avoid coating damages otherwise the purpose of steel coating will not be achieved.
+Fig.3: Utilization of Deformed Steel Bars in Masonry WallThe steel reinforcement bars are usually categorized based on the minimum yield stress of the steel employed to manufacture the steel bars.
+Both epoxy-coated and zinc-coated steel bars are permitted to use in masonry structures and they may be utilized when corrosion-protected reinforcement is specified as per the design.
+Both epoxy and zinc coats protect steel bars in severe conditions and consequently increase the life span of the structure.
+If steel bars are covered with an epoxy coat, then it is required to increase their development length and it should be 1.5 times the development length of uncovered bars.
+On the contrary, bars covered with zinc coats do not need to increase the development length because zinc provides the same property as uncoated bars.
+It should be said that delivery and installation of coated bars need considerable attention to avoid coating damages otherwise the purpose of steel coating will not be achieved.
 So, any damages experienced by steel coating need repair prior to installation.
-Figure-4 and Figure-5 show epoxy coated and zinc coated steel bars respectively.
+Figure-4 and Figure-5 show epoxy coated and zinc-coated steel bars respectively.

 Fig.4: Epoxy Coated Steel Bars for Masonry Structures

-Fig.5: Zinc Coated Steel Bars for Masonry StructuresThe fiber reinforced polymer bars can be employed in masonry structures as a replacement of both zinc and epoxy coated bars in aggressive environments.
-Figure-6 provides different types of fiber reinforced polymer bar.
-The FRP bar are available in different sized and they are considerably light which is advantageous because it substantially decreases the cost of delivering, handling, and installation.
+Fig.5: Zinc Coated Steel Bars for Masonry StructuresThe fiber-reinforced polymer bars can be employed in masonry structures as a replacement of both zinc and epoxy coated bars in aggressive environments.
+Figure-6 provides different types of fiber-reinforced polymer bars.
+The FRP bar is available in different sizes and they are considerably light which is advantageous because it substantially decreases the cost of delivering, handling, and installation.

 Fig.6: Various Types of FRP Bars for Masonry StructuresRegarding joint reinforcement, there are three types of joint reinforcement involves welded wire fabric, deformed reinforcing wire, and ladder or truss type joint reinforcement.
-Joint reinforcement is provided for different reason for example increase the size of a panel, increase the spacing between movement joints, and control differential movements.
-Added to that, it improved horizontal bending and restricts cracks in masonry structure.
+Joint reinforcement is provided for a different reasons for example increase the size of a panel, increase the spacing between movement joints, and control differential movements.
+Added to that, it improved horizontal bending and restricts cracks in a masonry structures.
 Joint reinforcement applications are shown in Figure 7 and Figure 8.

 Fig.7: Joint Reinforcement Applications in Masonry Structure Construction